 - After you swallow each bite, again take a moment and pay close attention to how you feel.

-- Keep repeating that process throughout your meal until you go home for at least another hour.
+- Keep repeating this process throughout your meal until you go home for at least another hour.

-By the time you go, you’ll notice that the fatty, sugary salt bomb of a burger you had is beginning to make you feel bad.
+By the time you leave the restaurant, you’ll notice that the fatty, sugary salt bomb of a burger you had is beginning to make you feel bad.

-Just keep up this mindful process you’ll see for yourself how you can overcome your food addiction.
-Over time your mind will start craving this junk less and less simply because you paid attention.
+Just keep up this mindful process that helps you realize how you actually feel hours after eating junk food.
+Over time your mind will start craving junk food less and less simply because you paid attention.

 Remember: Observation alone can be curative.

-If practical approaches to overcome food addition don’t seem to really stick in the long term.
-Looking into your subconscious will allow you to dig deeper beyond the surface and into your suppressed emotions and memories.
+Sometimes practical approaches to overcome food addition don’t seem to really stick in the long term.
+In this case, looking into your subconscious will allow you to dig deeper beyond the surface and into your suppressed emotions and memories.

 You may have an underlying problem that you are not aware of.
-Then getting to the bottom of why you are harming your body should be a priority.
-Some of these methods include:
+Getting to the bottom of why you are harming your body should be a priority.

-- Cognitive-behavioral therapy (CBT): This enables you to become more self-aware of negative patterns of behavior and thinking.
+CBT enables you to become more self-aware of negative patterns of behavior and thinking ad change them.

-- Tapping: This a combination of ancient Chinese techniques and Modern-day Psychology.
-It works to physically alter your brain, your body’s energy system at the same time enabling you to dig deep into traumatic experiences you may have that led to your food addiction problem.
+This a combination of ancient Chinese techniques and Modern-day Psychology.
+It works by physically altering your brain and your body’s energy system at the same time.
+That enables you to dig deep into the traumatic experiences you may have that led to your food addiction.

-- Hypnotherapy: Also referred to as “guided hypnosis”, It is a form of psychotherapy that takes place while you are relaxed, in a heightened concentration and intense attention to achieve a heightened state of consciousness or mindfulness.
+Also referred to as “guided hypnosis“, it is a form of psychotherapy that takes place while you are relaxed, in a heightened concentration and intense attention to achieve a heightened state of consciousness or mindfulness.
 In other words, it places the individual into a “trance” or altered state of awareness to be able to access the root causes of your issues stored in your subconscious.